KCKN

-KCKN (1020 kHz) is an AM radio station broadcasting a Spanish Religious radio format in Roswell, New Mexico.
+KCKN (1020 kHz) is an AM radio station broadcasting a Spanish-language Christian radio format in Roswell, New Mexico.
 It is owned by Radio Vision Cristiana Subsidiary Corp.
-Much of the programming is also heard on co-owned WWRV 1330 AM in New York City.
+Much of the programming is also heard on co-owned WWRV (1330 AM) in New York City.

 KCKN is powered at 50,000 watts, the maximum for AM stations licensed by the Federal Communications Commission (FCC).
-It is a Class B outlet, required to protect Class A clear channel station KDKA Pittsburgh.
-So KCKN uses a directional antenna at all times, with a three-tower array by day and a six-tower array at night.
+It is a Class B outlet, required to protect Class A clear channel station KDKA in Pittsburgh.
+KCKN uses a directional antenna at all times, with a three-tower array by day and a six-tower array at night.
 KCKN's transmitter is on La Luz Road at Old Clovis Highway in Roswell.